Quantification of [11C]raclopride PET

-Raclopride (RP) is a dopamine D2 receptor antagonist which, when labeled with 11C (Farde et al., 1985), is suitable and widely used for quantitative imaging of dopamine D2 receptors (D2R) in the striatum with PET (Laruelle 2000).
-[11C]Raclopride (RP) uptake is sensitive to competition from endogenous dopamine (DA), and can be used in imaging of the changes in synaptic dopamine concentration in reproducible manner (Koepp et al., 1998; Wang et al., 1999).
-When the DA concentration has returned to baseline levels, the agonist-induced D2-receptor internalization can be measured (Weinstein et al., 2017).
+Raclopride (RP) is a dopamine D2/3 receptor antagonist which, when labeled with 11C (Farde et al., 1985), is suitable and widely used for quantitative imaging of dopamine D2 receptors (D2R) in the brain striatum with PET (Laruelle 2000).
+RP is not suitable for D2/3R quantification in extrastriatal regions (Svensson et al., 2019).
+[11C]Raclopride uptake is sensitive to competition from endogenous dopamine (DA), and can be used in imaging of the changes in synaptic dopamine concentration in reproducible manner (Koepp et al., 1998; Wang et al., 1999).
+When the DA concentration has returned to baseline levels, the agonist-induced D2-receptor internalization can be measured (Weinstein et al., 2018).

 Caffeine increases striatal dopamine D2 receptor availability (Volkow et al., 2015), which should be taken into consideration in countries like Finland and Sweden where coffee consumption is very high.